ADHD in Creative People

 Here are some ideas that might help you in your efforts:

-And finally, of course, come to counseling!
-Let me support you moving forward and creating your best life.
+And finally, of course, Creativity Therapy can help!
 You are worth it.
 The life you will live when you do the work is worth it.
 Natural periods of potent energy like this are an ideal time to start working changes in your life, and I’m here to help!

-(C) 2019 Creatively, LLC
+(C) 2021 Creatively, LLC

-(C) 2019 Creatively, LLC
+(C) 2020 Creatively, LLC

 The information provided in this blog is from my own clinical experiences and training.
 It is intended to supplement your clinical care.
 Never make major life changes before consulting with your treatment team.
 If you are unsure of your safety or wellbeing, do not hesitate to get help immediately.